 Joke's End in Mario & Luigi: Superstar Saga.
 Interestingly, its snowy climate isn't caused by high altitude, or proximity to the poles, or wintertime, or — for that matter — any other environmental effect.
 No, Joke's End is cold because that's where bad jokes go to die, and they bring with them their audience's frigid reaction.

-In Final Fantasy XI, a zone named Uleguerand Range features a battlefield with pricey and valuable rewards.
+Final Fantasy XI: There is a zone named Uleguerand Range that features a battlefield with pricey and valuable rewards.
 The cost of entry?
 Sliding down an ice wall and landing in a very specific spot, amidst tons of sight, sound, and magic aggro from monsters.
 And God help you if a snowstorm starts.

 Pokemon Diamond And Pearl have probably the most annoying route of all 5 generations: Route 217, where not only can you not bike or run in the snow (even when you get to Snowpoint City), but your walking speed is reduced to almost a Shuckle's pace!
 Even worse, there's a blizzard going on, which makes it difficult to see and Hail during battle.
 Don't forget, every few steps you'll sink up to your eyeballs in a snowdrift, and have to thrash around on the control pad to get back out and resume your sluggish pace.

 Pokemon Gold And Silver have the Ice Cave, which is pretty annoying your first time through—you have a few ice puzzles, boulder puzzles (not unlike the ones on Red, Blue, and Yellow's Seafoam Islands), and Goddamned Golbat are fairly common in the dungeon.